-Belgium gunman 'killed day before attack'
+Belgium gunman 'had killed the day before'

 The shooting unfolded late on Tuesday morning near a cafe in the city centre.

-Prosecutors said the man followed and "savagely" attacked the two women officers from behind with a knife before taking a gun from them and opening fire.
+Prosecutors said the man followed and "savagely" attacked two female police officers, aged 44 and 54.
+He stabbed them repeatedly from behind with a knife before taking a gun from them and opening fire.

 He also shot dead a 22-year-old man who was sitting in the passenger seat of a parked car.
 He then walked to a nearby school, where he briefly took a member of staff hostage.

-Armed police officers with shields, helmets and bulletproof vests then arrived at the scene and "intervened".

-The attacker began firing at the officers in an attempt to escape.
+When armed police officers arrived at the scene, the attacker fired at them in an attempt to escape.
 Two officers were shot in the leg, leaving one officer in a serious condition.

 Two other officers received injuries to their arms before the attacker was shot dead, prosecutors said.